 Category:The Amazon

-On Friday, authorities gave a 48-hour deadline to “unblock” access roads to a Cargill grain port in Santarém and remove more than 1,000 Indigenous protesters camped outside.
-Prosecutors challenged the order, and protesters vow not to retreat until a decree affecting their rivers is revoked.
+Authorities gave a 48-hour deadline to “unblock” access roads to a Cargill grain port in Santarém and remove more than 1,000 Indigenous protesters camped outside

 Category:The Amazon